 Multiple submission is the use of work previously submitted at this or any other institution to fulfill academic requirements in another class.
 For example, using a paper from a 12th grade English class for an ENWR 101 assignment is academic fraud.
 Slightly altered work that has been resubmitted is also considered to be fraudulent.
 With prior permission, some professors may allow students to complete one assignment for two classes.
 In this case prior permission from both instructors is absolutely necessary.

 False citation is falsely citing a source or attributing work to a source from which the referenced material was not obtained.
 A simple example of this would be footnoting a paragraph and citing a work that was never utilized.

 False data is the fabrication or alteration of data to deliberately mislead.
 For example, changing data to get better experiment results is academic fraud.
 Professors and TAs in lab classes will often have strict guidelines for completion of labs and assignments.
 Whenever in doubt about what may be considered academic fraud immediately consult with the professor.

-Internet Resources are quickly becoming popular materials used in academic research.
-As more and more people gain access to computer technology, the number of websites devoted to academic pursuits is increasing dramatically.
-Many of these web sites provide reliable information; however, others may not include well-documented research.
+Many websites provide reliable information; however, others may not include well-documented research.
 If you rely on Internet resources for your research, please be sure to use the proper citation.
 You may consult the style guides mentioned above or follow the links below for information regarding proper citation of online sources.